Skip to main content

 }

-If you select v2.0 for the webhooks then the request body is in the following format.
+If you select this version for the webhooks then the request body is in the following format.

 {